-You can collapse the folder by clicking the arrow.
+You can collapse the folder by clicking the arrow just to the left of the folder name.
 Expand the folder by clicking the arrow again.
 Be aware that if you delete a layer folder, you delete all the layers inside that folder as well.